Odia language

 Odia is the sixth Indian language to be designated a classical language.
-It traces its linguistic roots to the Eastern Magadhi Prakrit, evolving through stages such as Proto Odia (7th–9th century CE), Old Odia (10th-13th century CE), Middle Odia (14th–17th century CE), and Modern Odia (from the 18th century onward).
+It traces its linguistic roots to the Eastern Magadhi Prakrit, evolving through stages such as Proto Odia (7th–9th century CE), Old Odia (10th–13th century CE), Middle Odia (14th–17th century CE), and Modern Odia (from the 18th century onward).
 The language displays a distinct phonological and morphological character shaped by centuries of interaction with tribal and Dravidian tongues.
-Recognized as a classical language of India, Odia has an unbroken literary tradition, with inscriptions dating back over a thousand years.
+Recognised as a classical language of India, Odia has an unbroken literary tradition, with inscriptions dating back over a thousand years.

 History

 Odia is an Eastern Indo-Aryan language belonging to the Indo-Aryan language family.
 It descends from Odra Prakrit which itself evolved from Magadhi Prakrit.
 The latter was spoken in east India over 1,500 years ago, and is the primary language used in early Jain and Buddhist texts.
 Odia appears to have had relatively little influence from Persian and Arabic, compared to other major Indo-Aryan languages.